samuel-97/Jugos_Rodier/README.md

 Once the data was successfully loaded, I wrote down the questions that I wanted to answer about my database and practiced my querying ninja skills to answer them.

-FUTURE:
-After a Tableau dashboard is created, I may iterate on this project to introduce more complexity into my project using branches.
-The python code used to create the transactions is fairly simple and I have many ideas on how I can introduce biases and other quirks so that the data can be used for practice.